 Yes, you can store images in your Access database.
 Well, this task is possible by using attachments that store multiple types of files in a single field.

-These bitmap files are quite large in size approx. 10 times greater than the original file. when a user views their image and document from their database, OLE displays only the bitmap, not the original one.
-Apart from that OLE needs programs known as OLE servers to work.
+These bitmap files are quite large in size.
+10 times greater than the original file.
+When a user views their image and document from their database, OLE displays only the bitmap, not the original one.
+Apart from that, OLE needs programs known as OLE servers to work.

-In contrast, MS Access attachments store the attached file in their native formats.
+In contrast, MS Access attachments store the attached file in its native format.
 So, you don’t need to install any additional software to see images in your database.

 What Are Techniques To Handle Image In Access Database?